baizhongyu/FATL/README.md

 # FETL
-Feature Enhancement-Based Transfer Learning for Few-Shot Sonar Image Classification.
+The source code of the paper: Feature Enhancement-Based Transfer Learning for Few-Shot Sonar Image Classification.

 #
 The model code will be published soon.